OWASP/abap-code-scanner/index.md

 ## Upcoming Feature: Dataflow Analysis

-We are excited to announce that we are working on implementing a dataflow analysis feature.
+We are excited mdto announce that we are working on implementing a dataflow analysis feature.
 This enhancement will significantly improve the accuracy and depth of our security scans.

 ### What is Dataflow Analysis?